23lollo/Fansly-image-downloader/README.md

 - 🔴 - Opens video file in new tab
 - 🔵 - Opens audio track in new tab
 - 🟣 - Opens both video and audio in separate tabs
-- Use your browser's save function in the new tabs to download
+- Use your browser's save function (right-click → Save As  OR 3 dots → Save As) in the new tabs to download

 ## Merging Videos & Audio simple